crawler cranes

 What is a Crawler Crane?

-It is a type of mobile crane mounted on an undercarriage with tracks.
+It is a type of crane mounted on an undercarriage with tracks instead of rubber tyres.
 These tracks deliver both mobility and stability when required to navigate soft soil or uneven ground, where other standard cranes can not operate the lifting task.
+It is also known for its high lifting capacity, stability, and ability to operate on any type of soil conditions.

 Crawler Tracks: It is designed to distribute weight over a large zone and reduce the ground pressure.